term7/term7-journal-mod/README.md

 If you want to use Matrix Live, you first need to setup a Matrix homeserver (i.e. [Matrix Synapse](https://github.com/matrix-org/synapse)).<br>
 Then head over to [Matrix Live](https://live.hello-matrix.net/) and read the instuctions.

 You can make your room either open for anyone to join, or configure it to be on invite only.
-It is up to you.<br>
+It is up to you.

 Please note: we already added all required scripts and stylesheets to this repository.
-You only need to inject the address of your homeserver and the technical ID of the room you have set up for live blogging.
+You only need to inject the address of your homeserver and the technical ID of the room you have set up for live blogging for it to show up in our modded Ghost theme.

 To embedd a live preview of your Matrix room, use the side-wide code injection tool in settings.
 Insert your homeserver's address and your technical room ID into this script and copy it to the Site Footer: